Skip to content

 First, open up your WordPress dashboard.
 Image credit: WordPress

-Here, you’ll find all of the content currently published on your site’s blog.
+Here, you’ll find all the content published on your site’s blog.
 This allows you to make edits to your articles, as well as check out their performance to date.
 It’s also the portion of your admin dashboard where you can add new content to your blog.

 How to Create a Blog Post Template | WordPress | WordPress Blog | WordPress Tutorial